Kongduino/ssd1306_mp/README.md

 * `drawCircle(self, cX, cY, radius)`: draws a circle centered on cX, cY.
 * `fillCircle(self, cX, cY, radius)`: draws a disk centered on cX, cY, in white (1, default) or black (0).

+## Timer

+I am using at the end of the current demo a `Timer` object to display an animation that runs on its own.
+I need to update the demo GIF, but see for yourself.

 ![demo](demo.gif)